The House Theatre of Chicago

-The House Theatre of Chicago is a non-profit, ensemble theatre company in Chicago, IL.
+The House Theatre of Chicago was a non-profit, ensemble theatre company in Chicago, IL.
 The House was founded in 2001 by a group of friends from the British American Drama Academy and Southern Methodist University with the mission of exploring the ideas of Community and Storytelling in order to create a unique theatrical experience for audience members.
-Since becoming eligible in 2004, The House has been nominated for more than 40 Joseph Jefferson Awards.
+In its lifetime, The House received a total of 70 Joseph Jefferson Awards and nominations.
 In 2007, The House became the first recipient of Broadway in Chicago's Emerging Theater Award.
-Performances currently take place at the Chopin Theatre in Wicker Park.
+While they emerged from the 2020 COVID-19 pandemic with new leadership and a new direction, the theatre company exited the Chicago theatre scene in 2022.

 History

 The House staged its first show, Death and Harry Houdini at the Live Bait Theatre in the Fall of 2001.
 Artistic Director Nathan Allen wrote and directed the show which starred company member Dennis Watkins in the title role.

 The team followed with the critically acclaimed hit, The Terrible Tragedy of Peter Pan.
 Allen directed the production, written by company member Phillip C. Klapperich.
 The show was extended twice, running for five months.

 The genre-bending Valentine Trilogy spanned three seasons and established the House's dedication to exploring the ideas of Community and Heroes through Storytelling and the use of music.
 The trilogy began with the critically acclaimed opening chapter of the Valentine Trilogy, San Valentino and the Melancholy Kid in winter 2004.
 Playwright and songwriter Allen crafted an epic rock 'n’ roll drama about a small band of cowboys who hit the open range with more than cattle herding on their minds.
 A year later the company transported the story to feudal Japan for the samurai sequel, Curse of the Crying Heart.
 In 2006 the company mounted the concluding chapter, Valentine Victorious, which found reluctant hero Elliot Dodge taking on the corrupt streets of 1930s Chicago while battling his own demons.

 The House found critical success again in 2006 with The Sparrow.
 Chicago Tribune Theatre Critic called it "a fresh, guileless, quirky and entirely lovable celebration of high school memories and small-town goodness, told in the accessible, youthful spirit of the iconic comic book."
 Following a sold-out run at the Steppenwolf Merle Reskin Garage Theater, the House remounted the show the following season at the Apollo Theatre.

 The House Creative Team collaborated with the American Music Theatre Project and students at Northwestern University to develop the new musical Girls vs. Boys.
 The show premiered at the House in April 2010.